mvno/Franz/README.md

 using Franz.Highlevel

 var endPoints = new[] { new EndPoint("localhost", 9092), new EndPoint("localhost", 9093) };
-var consumer = new Consumer(endPoints, "testTopic", new ConsumerOffsetManagerV0(endPoints, "testTopic"))
+var consumer = new Consumer(endPoints, "testTopic")
 foreach (var message = consumer.Consume())
 {
 	/// Process message